beahuang/websitev2/readme.txt

 Portfolio
 ===============

-This is version 2.0 of my portfolio site to be built using React JS, Sass and using Gulp as a task manager.
+This is version 2.0 of my portfolio site to be built utilizing React JS, Sass, and Gulp.

+Things to do:

+Add in Developer projects
+Add in Design projects
+Make background more interesting
+Add in Fonts